-Walk 8: High Hatton to Hodnet Heath – ‘Hawgreen Walk’
+Walk 8: Around High Hatton – ‘Hawgreen Walk’

 Walk 9: Peplow to Stoke on Tern – ‘Tern Valley Walk’

-Cars can be parked at St Peter’s (free parking) to enable you to walk the route in reverse; or if two cars are used (and parked at each end) you can walk the route just one way.
+Cars can readily be parked by St Peter’s to enable you to walk the route in reverse; or if two cars are used (and parked at each end) you can enjoy a shorter walk one way.

 Walk 10: Hodnet to Tunstall Woods – ‘Bluebell Walk’

-This linear walk starts by Webster Lane Farm (aka ‘Ashley’s Farm’) on the edge of Hodnet (free parking).
+This linear walk starts by Webster Lane Farm (aka ‘Ashley’s Farm’) on the edge of Hodnet.
 It passes down the side of Tunstall Woods and then goes across varied countryside to end by Tunstall Farm – although there is no right of way to the farm or beyond.

 In season, usually May, there is a nice display of native bluebells in part of the woods, plus other wild flowers.